jinluchang/Qlattice/docs/qar-format.md

 [FILE-DATA size in bytes stored in ASCII]
 ```

-Quote symbols are not part of the FILE-HEADER.
+Quote symbols are not part of the `FILE-HEADER`.

 # FILE-INFO

 Can store some metadata information about the file.
-Can be simply empty.
+The default is simply empty.

 # Segment size

 ```
 [FILE-HEADER size] + 1 + [FILE-NAME size] + 1 + [FILE-INFO size] + 1 + [FILE-DATA size] + 2
 ```

+# Note

+1. Only store file names and content of files (allow record some info about the file in FILE-INFO).
+2. '/' is allowed in `FILE-NAME`, and represent directory structure after extraction.
+3. Does not store directories in QAR format.
+During extraction, directories will only be created to allow the files to be extracted to the specified path.
+4. Empty directories will not be recorded and recovered after extraction.